svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ## Work Plan

 - Have one DAC.
-- Check slew rate ad corner freq for 4k7, 220R, 100pf.
+- Check slew rate and corner freq for 4k7, 220R, 100pf.
 - Get OPA2186DR, other components for one board
 - Lay out board, fab
-- Bulid and test one board with VREF board.
+- Build and test one DAC board with VREF board.
 - If all okay, order 2 more DAC and components for other board.
 Else refine, redo board.